 - OR you are not a married person filing a joint income tax return, and the total value of your specified foreign financial assets is more than $200,000 on the last day of the tax year or more than $300,000 at any time during the year. –Source.

 For more information on which forms you need to fill out for the FATCA, please read this post.

 The FBAR and Its Importance

 The FBAR stands for the Foreign Bank Account Report.
-It’s a form that US Americans abroad are required to fill out if you have a bank (or any other financial) account established overseas.
-This is a purley information form andyou shouldn’tbe taxed on your foreign bank accounts.
-The FBAR is purely informational for the US tax authorities and is operated by the Financial Crimes Enforcement Network (FinCEN), which is part of the US Department of Treasury.
+It’s a form that US Americans abroad must fill out if they have a bank (or any other financial) account established overseas.
+This is purely a informative form and you shouldn’t be taxed on your foreign bank accounts.
+The FBAR is strictly informational for the US tax authorities and is operated by the Financial Crimes Enforcement Network (FinCEN), which is part of the US Department of Treasury.

 How do you determine whether you need to file an FBAR or not?

-As long as you have a foreign bank account as an American abroad, you need to check your bank statements.
-An FBAR is required every year if you have over $10,000 total from all your foreign financial accounts at any one time during the year.
-This means if you had $10,010 for one day, you still need to file an FBAR.
-Submit the FBAR via the BSA E filing system or better yet – through the MyExpatTaxes software!
+As long as you have a foreign bank account as an American abroad, you must check your bank statements.
+An FBAR is a requirement every year if you have over $10,000 total from all your foreign financial accounts at any time during the year.
+If you had $10,010 for one day, you still need to file an FBAR.
+Submit the FBAR via the BSA E-filing system or, better yet – through the MyExpatTaxes software!

-The FBAR can be known as a daunting form, which is why we want to make it easier for you and encourage you to sign up through our app and file electronically.
+The FBAR can be a daunting form, so we want to make it easier for you and encourage you to sign up through our app and file electronically.
 Our support team can assist you every step of the way.